Mark-Broadhurst/AzureRmRest.Examples/README.md

-# Fake Azure RM Examples
+# Azure Rm Rest Examples

 Examples on how to use Fake.AzureRm nuget package